-You will need to replace lib by lib64 on some 64bit guests, and on older guests without the udev service you will need to add the vboxadd service to the default runlevel to ensure that the modules get loaded.
+On some 64-bit guests, you must replace lib with lib64.
+On older guests that do not run the udev service, you must add the vboxadd service to the default runlevel to ensure that the modules are loaded.

-To setup the time synchronization service, add the service vboxadd-service to the default runlevel.
-To set up the X11 and OpenGL part of the Guest Additions, run the following command:
+To set up the time synchronization service, add the vboxadd-service service to the default runlevel.
+To set up the X11 and OpenGL part of the Guest Additions, run the rcvboxadd-x11 setup command.
+Note that you do not need to enable additional services.